jun4556/kifu_OT/.serena/memories/code_style_and_conventions.md

 4. Include source files in JAR for GWT compilation
 5. Test in hosted mode before GWT compile
 6. Document in Japanese for this project
+7. When editing FieldEditor classes, maintain backward compatibility with logging system